brikis98/yevgeniy-brikman-homepage/_posts/2023-05-19-omega-rising.md

 - A fun premise: a spaceship crashes on earth, a guy goes to investigate, and gets pulled into an interstellar adventure.

-- Fast paced with some fun action.
+- Fast-paced with some fun action.

 - The characters are mostly fun, despite being a little shallow.